virgs/minesweeper-ai/README.md

     set1 = count1
     set2 = count2

-where count1 - count2 is equal to the number of cells the difference set (set1 - set2) has, then we can infer that every remaining cell is a mine.
+where count1 - count2 is equal to the number of cells the difference set (set1 - set2) has, then we can infer that every cell in the difference set is a mine.

 ## Results